SamuelBor/Git-Down-On-It/README.md

 ### Reset Entire Staging Area to Match Most Recent Commit, Overwrite Changes

-`git reset —hard` resets the entire staging area to match the most recent commit, and **overwrites** any changes made to files.
+`git reset --hard` resets the entire staging area to match the most recent commit, and **overwrites** any changes made to files.

 ### Reset Staging Area to a Previous Commit, but Preserve Working Directory Changes